 How much does a pet really cost?

 The number you should know before you commit.
 Food, vet, grooming, supplies, and insurance, summed across a full lifetime.
-Honest baseline with a ±30% disclaimer — pet costs vary genuinely huge.
+US 2026 baseline with optional toggles for UK, Canada, and Australia (PPP-adjusted — not FX).
+Honest ±30% disclaimer either way — pet costs vary genuinely huge.

 Lifetime cost of ownership calculator

 A realistic estimate of what a dog or cat costs over a full lifetime, broken into food, vet, grooming, supplies, and insurance.
 Adjusts for coat type (for dogs) and senior years.
-US 2026 baseline — your actual costs will vary by ±30%.
+US 2026 baseline with optional PPP-adjusted conversion for UK, Canada, and Australia — your actual costs will vary by ±30%.

-What this doesn't include: adoption / breeder fees ($0–$5,000+), major medical emergencies (use the insurance line as a partial hedge), boarding / dog-walking ($0–$2,000+/year depending on schedule), training classes beyond setup, and travel costs.
+What this doesn't include: adoption / breeder fees (a few hundred to several thousand), major medical emergencies (use the insurance line as a partial hedge), boarding / dog-walking, training classes beyond setup, and travel costs.
 Add your specific extras to the totals.

 How this number was calculated